-The vast majority (more than 95%) of carcinomas of the urinary bladder are urothelial cell in origin.
-1.2.3.4.5.6.7.8 The most recent 2022 World Health Organization (WHO) classification of epithelial tumors of the urothelial tract is provided in this note.
+The vast majority (more than 95%) of carcinomas of the urinary bladder are urothelial cell in origin.^{1,2,3,4,5,6,7,8} The most recent 2022 World Health Organization (WHO) classification of epithelial tumors of the urothelial tract is provided in this note.
 Benign epithelial tumors are included in this classification because, within the same patient, a spectrum of differentiation from benign to malignant tumors may be seen in the bladder, either at the same time or over the clinical course of the disease.

 Several subtypes (formerly variants) and divergent differentiations of invasive urothelial carcinoma are now recognized, and their presence should be documented.
 Invasive urothelial carcinoma subtypes such as sarcomatoid, micropapillary and plasmacytoid are recognized to be more aggressive and their presence in TURBT has impact to therapy.
 In cases of mixed urothelial subtypes and/or divergent differentiations, each component should be reported, including admixed neuroendocrine carcinoma if present.
-The distinction between a urothelial carcinoma with divergent squamous, glandular, or Müllerian differentiation and a pure squamous cell carcinoma, adenocarcinoma or Müllerian carcinoma, adenocarcinoma or Müllerian to designate a tumor as such, all others with concomitant recognizable papillary, invasive, or flat carcinoma in situ (CIS) urothelial component being considered as urothelial carcinoma with divergent differentiation.
+The distinction between a urothelial carcinoma with divergent squamous, glandular, or Müllerian differentiation and a pure squamous cell carcinoma, adenocarcinoma or Müllerian carcinoma is important.
+The 2022 WHO classification, require a pure histology of squamous cell carcinoma, adenocarcinoma or Müllerian to designate a tumor as such, all others with concomitant recognizable papillary, invasive, or flat carcinoma in situ (CIS) urothelial component being considered as urothelial carcinoma with divergent differentiation.